Petaurus papuanus

 Taxonomy notes

-tentatively split from P. breviceps (and was included under P. notatus tentatively); the Australian populations of P. breviceps were recently split into 3 species, P. breviceps, P. ariel, and P. notatus, but the New Guinea populations were not attributed to any of these; here, the New Guinea populations are included under the species P. papuanus tentatively based on previous molecular data, but this arrangement is considered tentative and further revision is needed in this group
+split from P. breviceps (and was included under P. notatus tentatively); the Australian populations of P. breviceps were recently split into 3 species, P. breviceps, P. ariel, and P. notatus, but the New Guinea populations were not attributed to any of these; later studies have now placed the New Guinea populations under a single separate species, P. papuanus, based on molecular data, but this arrangement is considered tentative and further revision is needed in this group given that P. papuanus is likely still a species complex; most captive 'sugar glider' populations seem to originate from this species

 Taxonomy notes citation